HA2294/BioSeqWeb-_DNA-Sequencing--Bioinformatics-Web-Application/README.md

 streamlit run APP.py

 # Note
-make sure this is all on the same Dictorectory
+Make sure this is all on the same Dictorectory